 Check out the handy chart below to see just how much you can save when buying a lab grown diamonds versus a natural diamonds.
 One thing to note, all of the diamonds compared here have the Rare Carat Ideal cut grade and no fluorescence.

 - You’ll get a bigger diamond for the same budget.
-They are less expensive than natural diamonds for the same quality.
+Lab grown diamonds are less expensive than natural diamonds for the same quality.

-- They will look the same - because they are chemically, physically and optically the same.
+- Lab made diamonds will look the same - because they are chemically, physically, and optically the same.
 Just made in a different way.

-- They are viewed as more sustainable and eco-friendly (though it still takes a lot of energy to make).
+- Lab grown diamonds are viewed as more sustainable and eco-friendly (though it still takes a lot of energy to make).

-- The resale value is more uncertain - so if that matters, you may want to go with natural diamond.
+- Lab grown diamonds resale value is more uncertain - so if that matters, you may want to go with a natural diamond.
 Natural diamonds have been around for decades and have largely held value.
 You should expect your natural diamond to sell for less than retail value, but that value at wholesale has largely held steady.

-Since they are grown differently, the types of inclusions they have are going to be different.
-HPHT diamonds mainly contain metal inclusions found in the growth solution.
+Since lab grown diamonds are made differently, the types of inclusions they have are going to be different.
+Lab grown diamonds mainly contain metal inclusions found in the growth solution.
 Fun Fact: lower clarity (SI2-I3) stones can be magnetic!
-CVD diamonds usually contain non-diamond carbon inclusions.
-Typically, it's hard for a trained gemologist to discern the different inclusion types though with just a microscope or loupe, especially in a higher clarity stone (VS2+).
+Lab grown diamonds usually contain non-diamond carbon inclusions.
+Typically, it's hard for a trained gemologist to discern the different inclusion types though with just a microscope or loupe, especially in a higher-clarity stone (VS2+).

-Sometimes, when a diamond is exposed to UV light, after the source is taken away, it will glow a different color (usually blue or orange).
-This is called phosphorescence and it's actually really cool!
-Almost all HPHT grown diamonds will have some degree of phosphorescence and it is often used as a distinguishing feature between natural and lab grown diamonds.
-Some CVD stones will have it as well, especially if it was treated with HPHT for color, but it's less common.
-Currently, phosphorescence is not listed on the grading reports from GIA, IGI or GCAL.
+Sometimes, when a diamond is exposed to UV light after the source is taken away, it will glow a different color (usually blue or orange).
+This is called phosphorescence, and it's cool!
+Almost all lab grown diamonds will have some degree of phosphorescence, often used to distinguish between natural and lab created diamonds.
+Some lab diamonds will also have it, especially if it was treated with HPHT for color, but it's less common.
+Currently, phosphorescence is not listed on the grading reports from GIA, IGI, or GCAL.

 Blue Tint (Nuance)

-Sometimes a lab grown diamond will have a blue tint to it.
-This is the result of trace amounts of the mineral boron (also what makes a blue diamond, blue) which is sometimes used in the growing chamber to remove excess nitrogen (what gives a diamond its yellow tint).
-It's very expensive and time-consuming to remove boron, so the growers will just leave it.
-The IGI will list 'faint blue' or 'blue nuance' (older reports) under the additional comments if there is a tint present in G or lower color graded diamonds.
-The GIA is currently not listing it on their reports.
+Sometimes lab created diamonds will have a blue tint to them.
+This results from trace amounts of the mineral boron (also what makes a blue diamond blue) which is sometimes used in the growing chamber to remove excess nitrogen (what gives a diamond its yellow tint).
+Removing boron is costly and time-consuming so the growers will leave it.
+The IGI will list 'faint blue' or 'blue nuance' (older reports) under the additional comments if a tint is present in G or lower color-graded diamonds.
+The GIA is currently not listing it on its reports.